metadatacenter/cedar-template-builder-for-gsheet/README.md

 3. Go back to the spreadsheet and select **Automation > New metadata specification...** from the spreadsheet menu.
 Resolve any authorization prompts that appear.

    <img width="400" alt="Screenshot 2024-12-03 at 3 26 06 PM" src="https://github.com/user-attachments/assets/8c0cbafb-d37a-4acc-a643-aec162541f7e">

-4. Upon initialization, three system-required sheets will be auto-generated:
+4. Executing the create a new metadata specification command for the first time will trigger the auto-generation of 3 system-required sheets for storing the fields, value sets and prefixes:
    * `.FIELDS`: Used to store reusable template fields.
    * `.VALUESETS`: Used to store the value sets.
    * `.PREFIXES`: Used to store concept prefixes referenced in value sets.

+5. Enter a preferred name for the new metadata specification in the dialog box.
+This will automatically generate a new sheet where you can define the specification.

-5. Share the spreadsheet with the setting **"Anyone with the link"** and grant at least **Viewer** access to grant a read access to third-party APIs.
+6. Share the spreadsheet with the setting **"Anyone with the link"** and grant at least **Viewer** access to grant a read access to third-party APIs.

    <img width="500" alt="Screenshot 2024-12-03 at 5 10 09 PM" src="https://github.com/user-attachments/assets/45c7bb4b-d192-4f3e-b489-691fc6bf6f87">